 How well did Canadian banks recover?

 How well did banks recover from the Crash of 2008?
 In February 2009, Canadian banks were hit hard form investors selling their shares, due to US and European banking fears.
 Ironically Canadian banks were in sound fiscal shape, as they were not holding sub-prime assets.
-Like most blue chip companies, banks were decimated and trading at their all time lows, some at half of their share value from a few months previously in 2008 (see Table-1 below).
+Like most blue chip companies, banks were decimated and trading at their all time lows, some at half of their share value from a few months previously in 2008 (see table below).
 Now in October 2010 banks have recovered their share price and are trading above or near their 2007 prices (before the crash).
-The results I have complied in Table-1 show an astonishing recovery:
+The results I have complied below show an astonishing recovery:

 |Bank Name||Symbol (TSE)||Current Price||2009 Low||Price Change||Recovery|